What the ChondroFiller Injection Can and Cannot Do

 Frequently Asked Questions

-• It is a non-surgical collagen injection that may add a protective, cushioning layer over worn joint surfaces.
-It is not a cure for arthritis.
+• It is a non-surgical, ultrasound-guided collagen scaffold injection that may support the joint environment and add a regenerative layer over worn surfaces.
+It is not a cure for arthritis, but in suitable candidates it can ease symptoms and may support tissue repair over time.

-• A supportive, joint-preserving injection that may ease symptoms — not a cure or a reversal of joint damage.
-Benefits cannot be guaranteed.
+• A supportive, joint-preserving procedure that may ease symptoms and support tissue repair — not a cure or a reversal of joint damage.
+Individual results vary, and benefits cannot be guaranteed.
+Recovery from the injection is generally straightforward, without the structured rehabilitation required after surgery.

 Where to go from here